Dr Helen Walls

-I have an MSc(Hons) from the University of Auckland and a PhD in epidemiology from Monash University, Australia.
-After finishing my PhD and working at the Australian National University I was awarded an NHMRC Sidney Sax Public Health Fellowship and began working in 2012 with the School.
-Since this time I have also been affiliated with the Leverhulme Centre for Integrative Research on Agriculture and Health (LCIRAH).
+I have an MSc(Hons) from the University of Auckland, New Zealand, and a PhD in epidemiology from Monash University, Australia.
+After finishing my PhD and working at the Australian National University I was awarded an NHMRC Sidney Sax Public Health Fellowship and began working in 2012 in London with the School.

 Prior to my PhD studies, I worked in public health in New Zealand regionally and with the Ministry of Health.
 I have also worked with the World Health Organization (Geneva) on trade policy, diets and non-communicable disease.